 Also, remain in constant communication with your health physician.
 Let them know you want to try the Keto diet before you start.
 The doctor will advise you on this and help keep an eye on your blood sugar levels.
 Therefore, ensure you don’t skip any appointments.

 Type 2 Diabetes is manageable when you delve into the keto diet and change how you eat.
-By taking more healthy foods, you can lower your blood glucose levels and remain healthy.
+By eating more healthy foods, you can lower your blood glucose levels and remain healthy.

 If you have any questions, please leave a comment below.